jspecify/jspecify/docs/docs/spec.md

 -   The base type of `A` is a subtype of the base type of `F` according to Java's subtyping rules.

+    > This condition is rarely of direct interest to tools' JSpecify support: If
+    > code does not pass Java's subtyping rules, then most JSpecify tools will
+    > never see it.

 -   `A` is a [nullness subtype] of `F`.

+    > This condition suffices to establish subtyping for most cases.

 -   `A` is a subtype of `F` according to the [nullness-delegating subtyping rules for Java].

-> The first condition is rarely of direct interest to tools' JSpecify support:
-> If code does not pass Java's subtyping rules, then most JSpecify tools will
-> never see it.
->
-> As for the remaining conditions:
->
-> The nullness-subtype condition suffices for most cases.
->
-> The nullness-delegating condition is necessary only for types that have
+    > This condition is necessary only for types that have subcomponents—namely,
-> subcomponents—namely, parameterized types and arrays.
-And it essentially says
+    > parameterized types and arrays.
+And it essentially says "Check the
-> "Check the nullness-subtype condition on subcomponents as appropriate."
+    > nullness-subtype condition on subcomponents as appropriate."

 ## Nullness subtyping